 - Hormonal changes may cause aggression during puberty.

 - Frustration at being told off, not being listened to or not being understood.
-Self-harm can be a way of communicating this frustration.

 - Feeling upset or distressed about something, perhaps a change in routine.
 Or even loneliness.